Same Day Music is an

 Before getting into how the 'Recoil' works, it is worth understanding some of the scientific principles involved and what problems we are actually solving.

 Sound travels through air and other mediums in waves.
 These waves compress at various frequencies called the wavelength.
 Longer wavelengths tend to travel further while shorter ones travel in a more direct line.
 Longer wavelengths require more energy to generate and once in motion, are very difficult to contain.
 With sufficient energy, long wavelengths will cause walls and floors to vibrate.
 Thunder shaking your house is a very good example of lots of energy applied to a low frequency.

 Ok, so what does this mean in human speak?
 Simply put, bass travels through just about anything while high frequencies are fairly simple to control.
 And what has all of this got to do with near field monitors or reference loudspeakers?
 Those speakers produce bass and bass will transmit through the speaker stand to the floor, the walls and whatever is connected.
 This is called acoustic coupling.
 When sound vibrates in the speaker stands, they resonate and produce unwanted sound.
 To sum up, coupling causes a frequency bump at the resonant frequency which in turn changes the speaker's performance.

 To solve the problem, engineers often employ urethane foam pads or other insulating materials under their nearfield reference monitors as a means to eliminate the resonance that occurs when the speaker and the speaker stand, (shelf or monitor bridge) couple.
-Good news: this does in fact effectively decouple the two devices.
-Bad news: it introduces a new problem that is best described as recoil.
+The Good: this does in fact effectively decouple the two devices.
+The Bad: it introduces a problem that is best described as recoil.